 Start idea boards – Whether a bathroom remodel, kitchen remodel, or finished basement, starting with idea boards on Pinterest, Houzz or other similar sites can help you narrow down what you like and don’t like.
 After finding the right contractor, their Interior Designer can then guide you the rest of the way with your final selections to get the exact look and feel you want.

-tips for first time remodelersResearch general contractors – There are plenty of horror stories about contractors who don’t show up on the job or do shotty work because they were underqualified.
+tips for first time remodelersResearch general contractors – There are plenty of horror stories about contractors who don’t show up on the job or do shoddy work because they were underqualified.
 But for every bad story, there are dozens of positive experiences.

 Just do your homework.
 Start with a national or local associations who back their members and require strict adherence to a code of ethics.
 Then look for online reviews – Google, Facebook, Houzz, or similar sites will not just have star ratings, but will often have written reviews from prior customers outlining exactly what went well on their project.
 If those reviews check your boxes, then interview a few of the contractors.